zhenghaven/encrypted-dns/README.md

 #### DNS Bypass China

-If you set `dns_bypass_china` to `True`, all the queries related to domain names in China will be redirected to the bootstrap address, which could be set to a public DNS server located in China.
+If you set `dns_bypass_china` to `true`, all the queries related to domain names in China will be redirected to the bootstrap address, which could be set to a public DNS server located in China.

 ```
-'dns_bypass_china': True
+"dns_bypass_china": true
 ```

 #### DNS Cache

-If you set `enable_cache` to `True`, responses will be cached based on the TTL.
+If you set `enable_cache` to `true`, responses will be cached based on the TTL.

 ```
-'enable_cache': True
+"enable_cache": true
 ```

 #### Hosts